RiiConnect24/Wii-Guide/_pages/en_US/priiloader.md

 This causes Priiloader to fail to find the `hacks_hash.ini` file.
 {: .notice--warning}

 1. Press `A` on each hack you would like to enable.
-We reccommend that you enable "Block Disc Updates", "Block Online Updates", and "Region Free EVERYTHING".
+We recommend that you enable "Block Disc Updates", "Block Online Updates", and "Region Free EVERYTHING".
     ![System menu hacks list](/images/Priiloader/system_menu_hacks.png)
 1. Scroll down to `save settings` and press `A`.
 1. Press `B` to return to the main menu.